-- A state is a triple (t, z{t-1}, w_t) . - y_t and x_t define the set of actions. - The transition function is defined by the constraints. - The reward perceived after a transition is given by the objective function.
+- The state at the end of period t is the couple (z{t-1}, w_t) . - y_t and x_t define the set of actions. - the transition function is defined by the constraints. - the reward perceived after a transition is given by the objective function.